mehmt948/angular-firebase-use/README.md

       });
     });
 #### Add document to collection
-    //Basic data adding document adding
+    //Basic document adding
-    //if document exits it will overwrite it
+    //if document exits it will overwrite
     //else it will create new document with id of new-city-id this.db.collection("cities").doc("new-city-id").set(data);